OutSystems/cloud-connector/README.md

 You can create a tunnel to any endpoint that is in the internal address range and so network accessible over TCP or UDP from the system you run `outsystemscc` on.
 If the connection is over UDP, add `/udp` to the end of the remote port.

-You can learn more about using connected endpoints in your applications on the [Project Neo documentation site](https://outsystemsrd.atlassian.net/browse/TK-6271).
+You or can learn more about using connected endpoints in application development on the [Project Neo documentation site](https://outsystemsrd.atlassian.net/browse/TK-6271).
+Be sure to share the list of connected endpoint(s) of the form `secure-gateway:<port>` with members of your team responsible for application development.

 ### Logging